 Diana graduated from Ohio State University with a Bachelor of Science in Occupational Therapy.
 She has a Master’s Degree in Occupational Therapy with a specialty in Developmental Disabilities from New York University.
-Diana has 20+ years of experience working with children.
+Diana has 30+ years of experience working with children.
 Her caseload includes children with sensory processing disorders, developmental delays, handwriting difficulties and visual motor deficits, among other areas of need.
-With training in Sensory Integration theory, Therapeutic Listening, Interactive Metronome, Handwriting Without Tears and managing visual motor deficits, Diana has an eclectic approach to each child’s special needs.
-In her spare time, Diana enjoys reading, scrapbooking and training for triathlons.
+With training in Sensory Integration theory, Therapeutic Listening, and Interactive Metronome, Diana has an eclectic approach to each child’s special needs.
+In her spare time, Diana enjoys reading, scrapbooking, playing piano and ballroom dancing.

-Dianne received her Bachelor of Science degree in occupational therapy from Texas Woman’s University and her Master’s of Science degree in Health Professions from Texas State University.
-With more than 25 years of experience working as a pediatric occupational therapist, Dianne's work settings range from private clinics, school districts, outpatient rehabilitation and now with Capital Therapy Group!
-She has special training in SAMONAS Sound Therapy, training and certification in therapeutic listening, advanced training in sensory integration/vision training/autism, handwriting remediation, certification in interactive Metronome Treatment and administration and interpretation on the sensory.
-When not at work, Dianne enjoys gardening in her country home, camping, and soaking up the sun with her husband at the beach!
+Dianne received her Bachelor of Science degree in occupational therapy from Texas Woman’s University and her Master’s of Science in Health Professions from Texas State University.
+With many years of experience in pediatric therapy, the settings in which she has worked include private practice clinics, various local school districts, and outpatient rehabilitation.
+She has been at Capital Therapy Group for over 4 years.
+Dianne has special training in SAMONAS sound therapy, therapeutic listening, handwriting remediation, certification in Interactive Metronome, and administration of the Sensory Integration and Praxis Test.
+She has lived most of her life in central Texas.
+When not at work, Dianne enjoys gardening at her country home, camping, going to the beach, but most important is spending time with her grandchildren.

 Gina graduated from Texas State University with her Bachelor’s in Healthcare Administration.
 She received her Master’s of Occupational Therapy from The University of Texas Health Science Center at San Antonio.
 Gina values the opportunity to have a positive influence in the life of each child she works with and she takes great joy in watching children master new skills through play.
 She has experience with sensory processing disorders, developmental delays, dysgraphia, oral aversion/feeding difficulties, neuromotor disorders and a variety of other diagnoses.
 Gina holds her Neuro-Developmental Treatment (NDT) certification which is an approach used for management and treatment of individuals with central nervous system disorders.